PEtab-dev/PEtab-GUI/README.md

 then open one of the YAML files inside `Benchmark-Models/*/` using PEtabGUI.
 `Benchmark-Models/Boehm_JProteomeRes2014/Boehm_JProteomeRes2014.yaml`
-should serve as good starting point.
+should serve as a good starting point.

 ## Features